ironde001/ADS-500B-Team-Project/README.md

 Deliverables: recorded video presentation, final .pdf document.

 ## Decisions
- 1. Dataset 2: contains data related to house sales for a couty in Washington state
+ 1. Dataset 2: contains data related to house sales for a county in Washington state, between May 2014 - May 2015
  2. Language: Python

 ## Sections